benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 comparison with other solutions that have similar aims.</p>

 <p>The hosted version of GoatCounter is extremely easy to set up &mdash; it took
-me about 5 minutes to set up an account and add the one line of JavaScript to my website.
+me about five minutes to set up an account and add the one line of JavaScript to my web site.
 It also supports <a href="https://www.goatcounter.com/code#image-based-tracking-without-javascript">non-JavaScript tracking</a> for users with JavaScript disabled or for web site owners who prefer that approach.
 Analytics data started showing up within a few seconds.
 Even with the hosted version, the site owner fully owns the data, and can export the full dump or delete their account at any time.</p>

-<p>The self-hosted version is also straight-forward to set up using the <a
+<p>The self-hosted version is also straightforward to set up using the <a
 href="https://github.com/zgoat/goatcounter/releases">Linux binaries</a> or by
-building from source &mdash; it took me less than 10 minutes to build from source and set it up locally with the default SQLite database configuration.
-In contrast to Plausible (discussed below), it was much lighter to install, it didn't download anything, and it started up almost instantly.</p>
+building from source &mdash; it took me less than ten minutes to build from source and set it up locally with the default SQLite database configuration.
+In contrast to Plausible (discussed below), it was much lighter to install, didn't download anything, and  started up almost instantly.</p>

 <h4>Plausible</h4>

 <p><a href="https://plausible.io/">Plausible</a> is another relatively new
-analytics tool, and launched in early 2019.
-Soon after launching it switched to
+analytics tool that was launched in early 2019.
+Soon after launching, it switched to
 <a href="https://plausible.io/blog/plausible-is-going-open-source">open
-source</a>, with the code licensed under a permissive MIT license.
-Its business model is to charge for the hosting, with low pricing aimed for small businesses.</p>

-<p>In addition to making its source code available, Plausible is one of an
-increasing number of companies that has a <a href="https://plausible.nolt.io/roadmap">publicly-visible roadmap</a> for better transparency.
-It posts informational content for potential customers on its
+source</a>, with the code licensed under the permissive MIT license.
+Its business model is to charge for the hosting, with pricing aimed at small businesses.
+In addition to making its source code available, Plausible is one of an increasing number of companies that has a <a href="https://plausible.nolt.io/roadmap">publicly-visible roadmap</a> for better transparency.
+It also posts informational content for potential customers on its
 <a href="https://plausible.io/blog/">blog</a>.</p>

 <img class="photo" src="/images/lwn-plausible.png" alt="[Plausible UI from